segmentio/segment-docs/src/connections/destinations/catalog/journy-io/index.md

 Segment sends Track calls to journy.io as a new events.

-Set `context.groupId` if you want to make the event account specific.
+Set `context.groupId` to record the event and attribute it to a specific account.
 This is useful in B2B use cases where you need to attribute your non-group calls to an account.

 ## Group